Radiergummi/wander/README.md

    don't know yet?
 Use your own (and submit a PR!).
  - **Compatible with other solutions**
    As drivers are, essentially, PSR-18 clients, you can swap in any other client library and make it work out of the box.
 This provides for a smooth migration path.
+ - **Extensive exceptions**
+   Wander throws several exceptions, all of which follow a clear inheritance structure.
+This makes it exceptionally easy to handle errors as coarsly or fine-grained as necessary.

 ```php
 $responseBody = (new Wander())